-As a specialist heart and lung centre, innovation and research is a priority within the Trust and this is reflected in the number of Trust staff engaged in research, many of whom are key opinion leaders and NIHR senior investigators.
+As a specialist heart and lung centre, innovation and research is a priority and this is reflected in the number of our staff engaged in research, many of whom are key opinion leaders and NIHR senior investigators.

-The clinical structure at Royal Brompton & Harefield Foundation NHS Trust has been developed to bring together clinical and research activities around specific care groups and disease areas.
+The clinical structure at our hospitals has been developed to bring together clinical and research activities around specific care groups and disease areas.

 Clinicians focused on heart failure research are:

 - Professor Martin Cowie: the causes of cardiovascular disease and heart failure and new ways of managing the care of the heart failure patients including remote monitoring

 - Dr Sanjay Prasad: the role of genetics in predicting and treating heart failure and cardiomyopathy, magnetic resonance imaging of cardiomyopathy

 - Dr Rakesh Sharma: evaluating new treatments for heart failure and atrial fibrillation, understanding the role of the hibernating myocardium and revascularisation in heart failure.